Pray (MC Hammer song)

-"Pray" is the third single released from MC Hammer's third album, Please Hammer Don't Hurt 'Em, in August 1990.
-Produced by MC Hammer, the song heavily samples Prince's 1984 song "When Doves Cry", the first of just a few times that Prince allowed samples of his compositions.
+"Pray" is a song released in August 1990 by Capitol as the third single from American rapper and dancer MC Hammer's third album, Please Hammer Don't Hurt 'Em (1990).
+Produced by Hammer, the song heavily samples Prince's 1984 song "When Doves Cry", the first of just a few times that Prince allowed samples of his compositions.
 The track also interpolates Faith No More's "We Care a Lot".
 The word "pray" is mentioned 147 times during the song, setting the record for the number of times a song title is repeated in an American Top 40 hit.

-"Pray" became MC Hammer's biggest hit on the Billboard Hot 100, where it peaked at number two.
+"Pray" became MC Hammer's biggest hit on the US Billboard Hot 100, where it peaked at number two.
 The track also became a top-40 hit in multiple countries, and helped make Please Hammer Don't Hurt 'Em the number-one album of the year.
-The song was certified gold in the U.S. on November 26, 1990 (with sales over 500,000 copies).
+The song was certified gold in the US on November 26, 1990 (with sales over 500,000 copies).
 The song, accompanied with music videos, has appeared on several compilation albums, including: Greatest Hits, Back 2 Back Hits and The Hits.
 It also appeared in Please Hammer Don't Hurt 'Em: The Movie (1990).